 Step 3: Copy the replicated files to the destination server

-After you minimize locks on the files that will be replicated, you are ready to preseed the files from the source server to the destination server.
+After you minimize locks on the files that will be replicated, you can preseed the files from the source server to the destination server.

 You can run Robocopy on either the source computer or the destination computer.
 The following procedure describes running Robocopy on the destination server, which typically is running a more recent operating system, to take advantage of any additional Robocopy capabilities that the more recent operating system might provide.

-To preseed the replicated files onto the destination server by using Robocopy
+Preseed the replicated files onto the destination server with Robocopy

-Log on to the destination server with an account that is a member of the local Administrators group on both the source server and the destination server.
+Sign in to the destination server with an account that's a member of the local Administrators group on both the source and destination servers.

 Open an elevated command prompt.

-To preseed the files from the source to destination server, run the following command, substituting your own source, destination, and log file paths:
+To preseed the files from the source to destination server, run the following command, substituting your own source, destination, and log file paths for the bracketed values:

 robocopy "<source replicated folder path>" "<destination replicated folder path>" /e /b /copyall /r:6 /w:5 /MT:64 /xd DfsrPrivate /tee /log:<log file path> /v